ZEISS Microscopy Knowledge Base

 3. Import the skeleton environment from the .yml file on your computer, which can be downloaded from here:

-Import Environment dialog showing Local drive path to arivis_skeleton_env.yml and new environment name arivis_skeleton_env
+Import Environment dialog showing local file arivis_skeleton_env.yml and new environment name arivis_skeleton_env

 Test python Registration environment in arivis Pro